-Step 3 - Environment Variables
+3.3 Step 3 - Environment Variables

-Define the CLASSPATH environment variable to specify the location of the Picard and VarScan jar files.
+Define the CLASSPATH environment variable to specify the location of the Picard, VarScan, and GATK jar files.
 Add the following lines (or something similiar) to your .bashrc file:

-''' export CLASSPATH=~/software/picard/picard.jar:$CLASSPATH export CLASSPATH=~/software/varscan.v2.3.9/VarScan.v2.3.9.jar:$CLASSPATH '''
+''' export CLASSPATH=~/software/varscan.v2.3.9/VarScan.jar:$CLASSPATH export CLASSPATH=~/software/picard/picard.jar:$CLASSPATH export CLASSPATH=~/software/GenomeAnalysisTK-3.8-1-0-gf15c1c3ef/GenomeAnalysisTK.jar: $\op$CLASSPATH$ '''

-Step 4 - Python
+3.4 Step 4 - Python

-The SNP pipeline requires python version 2.6, 2.7, 3.3, 3.4, or 3.5.
+The SNP pipeline is compatible with python version 2.6, 2.7, 3.3, 3.4, and 3.5.
 The pipeline has not been tested on other python versions.
 If you do not already have python installed, you should install version 2.7.
 You can either build from source or install a precompiled version with your Linux package manager.

-Step 5 - Pip
+3.5 Step 5 - Pip